Kos: Geography

-Kos is in the Aegean Sea, at the entrance to the Gulf of Gökova, across from Bodrum, Turkey.
+Kos is part of the Dodecanese island chain in the southeastern Aegean Sea, and is located south of Kalymnos and Pserimos and north of Nisyros.
 Its coastline is 112 km long, extending from west to east.

-The island has several promontories, some with names known in antiquity: Cape Skandari, anciently Scandarium or Skandarion in the northeast; Cape Lacter or Lakter in the south; and Cape Drecanum or Drekanon in the west.
+The island has several promontories, some with names dating from antiquity: Cape Skandari or Skandarion in the northeast; Cape Lacter or Lakter in the south; and Cape Drecanum or Drekanon in the west.

-In addition to the main town and port, also called Kos, the main villages of Kos island are Kardamena, Kefalos, Tingaki, Antimachia, Mastihari, Marmari and Pyli.
+In addition to the main town and port, also called Kos, the main villages of Kos island are Kardamena, Kefalos, Tigaki, Antimachia, Mastihari, Marmari and Pyli.
 Smaller ones are Zia, Zipari, Platani, Lagoudi and Asfendiou.

 Climate

 Kos has a hot-summer Mediterranean climate.